opentwilight/libtwilight/readme.md

 ## Contributing

 We welcome contributions!
-However, there are some constraints on what we can allow.
+However, there are some constraints on what we can allow in the core library, excluding tools and tests.

 - Any code contribution must be your own.
 We have a strict "Not Invented Here" policy.
 - Any code contribution must be without dependencies, including libc.
 The idea is that things will depend on us, not the other way around :)
 - New features that aren't (yet) relevant to the goals of this project will be more heavily scrutinised.

+These constraints do not apply to tools and tests.
+For those, we are language and framework agnostic.
+The only requirement is that they must be able to be run on my Linux laptop without headaches :)

 This project is still in its early stages, so bug fixes are extremely welcome :)